Bug report #8244

 #6 Updated by Borys Jurgiel about 8 years ago

 It was a side-effect of the recent change in closing pending requests.
 Now it's fixed, however, your repository still returns the "406: Not Acceptable" status.
 Clearly your http server doesn't accept standard QNetworkRequest (with quite minimalistic headers I guess), while it works ok with web browsers.
 So I tried to set the headers exactly like my Chromium does (even if they doesn't seem to make much sense), without success:

 Maybe you can configure your server to work without the "Accept" headers?

-#7 Updated by Rudi von Staden over 7 years ago
+#7 Updated by Rudi von Staden about 8 years ago

 Thanks Borys, I'm compiling the updated code so I'm sure that'll fix the crash problem.
 It seems that the 406 error is related to Apache's mod_security module.
 It can be disabled in .htaccess using the directive below.
 But it was working in 1.8, so I wonder what was handled differently there, and whether the issue will affect others?
 The headers with 1.8 are pretty minimal too (well they seem that way checking with Wireshark):

 Some people seem to have got it to work with

 setRawHeader( "User-Agent" , "Mozilla Firefox" ), but I don't know whether that would work here, or whether it would be a desirable solution.